New York Review Books publishes NYRB Classics, The New York Review Children’s Collection, NYRB Kids, New York Review Comics, and NYRB Poets.

 The New York Review Children’s Collection

 The New York Review Children’s Collection began in 2003 in an attempt to reward readers who have long wished for the return of their favorite titles and to introduce those books to a new generation of readers.
 The line publishes picture books for preschoolers through to chapter books and novels for older children.
 Praised for their elegant design and sturdy bindings, these books set a new standard for the definition of a “classic.”
 Among the titles you will find Wee Gillis, a Caldecott Honor Book by the creators of The Story of Ferdinand; Esther Averill’s time-honored Jenny and the Cat Club series; The House of Arden by E. Nesbit, one of J.K.
-Rowling’s favorite writers; several titles by the award-winning team of Ingri and Edgar Parin d’Aulaire, including their Book of Norse Myths and Book of Animals; James Thurber’s The Thirteen Clocks and The Wonderful O, both with illustrations by Marc Simont; Rhoda Levine’s charming birds-eye-view of holiday-time New York City, Arthur; and Otfried Preussler’s chapter books The Little Witch and The Little Water-Sprite.
-Not to be missed are Mio, My Son and Seacrow Island, by Astrid Lindgren, author of the Pippi Longstocking series; Leon Garfield’s Shakespeare Stories, a perfect introduction to the bard for young readers; and the forthcoming Donkey-donkey, a tale of self-acceptance by Roger Duvoisin, author of the bestselling children’s book Petunia.
+Rowling’s favorite writers; several titles by the award-winning team of Ingri and Edgar Parin d’Aulaire, including their Book of Norse Myths and Book of Animals; James Thurber’s The Wonderful O, with illustrations by Marc Simont; Rhoda Levine’s charming birds-eye-view of holiday-time New York City, Arthur; and Otfried Preussler’s chapter books The Little Witch and The Little Water-Sprite.
+Not to be missed are Mio, My Son and Seacrow Island, by Astrid Lindgren, author of the Pippi Longstocking series; Leon Garfield’s Shakespeare Stories, a perfect introduction to the bard for young readers; and Donkey-donkey, a tale of self-acceptance by Roger Duvoisin, author of the bestselling children’s book Petunia.
+The series now includes nearly 100 titles.

 “…a handsome collection of reprints, published by The New York Review of Books, aimed at rescuing neglected children’s classics from ‘the dustbins of history.’” —USA Today